banana flower - ghana 2008

 From the top of the banana plant, very large spear-shaped leaves emerge from the stem, each leaf blade measuring up to two feet wide and nine feet long.
 These leaves easily split in the wind, giving the leaf a look similar to a palm frond.

-Banana tree heart
+banana tree heart

 Fruit of banana trees

 Once banana plants reach maturity and can produce fruit, a flower stem will emerge near the top of the adult plant.
 This is called the banana heart, and at the base of this heart will be the cluster of banana fruit.
-Each mature banana plant produces up to 200 banana fruits within a year.
-Once the fruit matures, the banana stem dies while the roots continue to live.
-This makes them perennial herbs, which grow back each year.

-How do banana trees grow
+how do banana trees grow

+The fruit of banana plants is technically a berry, having a fleshy fruit with seeds and no pit.
 Native, wild banana trees have a fruit that contains a lot of hard, pea-sized black seeds.
 The flesh around the banana seed is edible, but there isn’t a lot of flesh in each fruit.
 Eating wild bananas is tedious.

 Over time, through selective reproduction, humans have changed the genetics of the commercial banana tree to eliminate banana seeds from the fruit.
 While still considered a berry, the modern banana is seedless and sterile.
 Since they do not have viable seeds, a grocery store banana cannot sprout and grow banana plants.

-How do banana trees grow (1)
+how do banana trees grow (1)

 When the banana fruit cluster of a tree is harvested, the leaves and stem die, but the roots of the mother plant stay alive.
 New stem sprouts emerge from the main banana plant roots, which will grow into a new banana tree, and the life cycle will continue.